tfsaggregator/tfsaggregator/INSTALL.md

 instead of a PAT, you can give permission to the account running the Application Pool (see https://github.com/tfsaggregator/tfsaggregator/wiki/Troubleshooting)

 ## 3. [TFS only] Explicit credentials
-or put username and password in clear text inside the policy file
+or put username and password in clear text in the `/AggregatorConfiguration/runtime/authentication` node of the policy file

 If you do not allow access expect a similar error
 ![Access denied](./media/0-error.png)